bizojs/temple-mdw/README.md

 Run the commands `npx prisma generate` and then `npx prisma db push` to generate the database file.

-## Seed the database
+## Seed the database (coming soon...)

 To create some base values (admin account), run the command `npx prisma db seed`

 ## Start the app

 Starting the app for local production is as simple as `npm run dev`.
-If you want it to run on a different port (current is 5000), run `npm run dev -- --port 6969`
+If you want it to run on a different port (current is 4444), run `npm run dev -- --port 6969`

 ## Database UI